abhiyerra/flickrup/README.md

 # flickrup.rb
-## A utility to upload photos to Flickr.
+A utility to upload and download photos from Flickr.

+## Config
 Create a config file ~/.flickrup and add your Flickr API Key and secret key For example: